pplg-smk-metland/metschoo-library/README.md

 The codebase is really messy at the moment.
 If you would like to help, here are some tasks, ordered by priority:

-- style
+- code style
   - change function names and variables into English (TBD don't do it yet)
 - make sure all UI elements are written in Indonesian
+- app styling
+  - move to Tailwind (RFC)
+  - integrate a component/UI library (RFC)
   - Make the ugly admin routes pretty
 - ~~set up TypeScript~~
   - ~~add types~~
   - ~~set up config for dynamic imports (`@`)~~